 A high-resolution, battery-operated or hardwired video doorbell with a full FOV costs between $200 and $500.

 A. The devices or operating systems compatible with a video doorbell depend on the model.
-Most doorbells and apps work with Apple and Android devices, but it’s important to check the product specifications to verify that the model you choose will work with your smartphone, tablet, or other device.
+Most doorbells and apps work with Apple and Android devices, but it’s important to check the product specifications to verify that the model you choose will work with your smartphone, tablet, or another device.

 A. No, most video doorbells are WiFi connected.
 That means the WiFi connection in your home must be strong enough to reach the area where you plan to install the doorbell, so it can send the necessary notifications to your device through its app.